We are not yet accepting applications to grow hemp outdoors for the 2020 growing season.

 I have a medical marijuana license.
 Can I grow hemp?

-Yes, but industrial hemp and medical marijuana plants cannot be co-mingled.
-The rule states: "No industrial hemp plants shall be included in other licensed marijuana production programs.
+Yes, but hemp and medical marijuana plants cannot be co-mingled.
+The rule states: "No hemp plants shall be included in other licensed marijuana production programs.
 No growing area may contain Cannabis plants which the licensee knows or has reason to know are of a variety that will produce a plant that when tested will contain more than 0.3% THC on a dry weight basis."

 What is a growing area?

-A "Non-Contiguous Growing Area" is defined as a growing area on which a licensee grows or plans to grow industrial hemp that is separated from other growing areas by more than 50 miles.
+A "Growing Area" is defined as the land (the current rules only allow growth of hemp "outdoors") on which a licensee cultivates or plans to cultivate hemp.
+A "Non-Contiguous Growing Area" is defined as a growing area on which a licensee grows or plans to grow hemp that is separated from other growing areas by more than 50 miles.